 The work plan will be regularly reviewed, including progress against agreed actions, and updated as necessary.

 What are the current areas or topics that the forum are working on?

-The focus for 2022, which is the first full year of operation for the forum, is to deepen the engagement between HPRA and forum members, as well as to explore topics identified as being a priority.
+The focus for 2023 is to continue to deepen the engagement between the HPRA and forum members.
+The forum will continue work on topics from the 2022 workplan and explore new topics identified as a priority.

 Who are the members?

 The forum contains a mix of patients (or carers, patient advocates) and patient organisations, which provides a balanced and wide range of experiences and perspectives.

 In so far as possible, the forum will work to ensure representation from across a wide range of diseases and conditions, especially the main disease areas affecting many patients in Ireland, or where treatment depends on high demand or long-term use of medicines or medical devices.
 Where possible, the voices of underrepresented patient cohorts will be sought.

 The following list outlines the members of the HPRA patient forum.